gevaertw/CycleCloudDemo/README.md

 # Post deployment tasks:
-- Log on to the management Windows 11 workstation and run the following commands:
+- Log on to the management Windows 11 workstation using the username & password entered in the CycleCloudParameters.json file and run the following commands:

 ```
 ssh-keygen